green-api/greenapi-integration-gohighlevel/README.md

     - Text messages
     - File attachments

-### Important Note About Multi-Instance Conversations
+### Important Note

-**⚠️ Important:** If the same phone number writes to multiple of your GREEN-API instances (different WhatsApp numbers), this integration will **not** create separate conversations.
+**⚠️ Multi-Instance Conversations:** If the same phone number writes to multiple of your GREEN-API instances (different WhatsApp numbers), this integration will **not** create separate conversations.
 All messages from that phone number, regardless of which instance they contact, will appear in a **single conversation thread**.

+**📱 Group Identification:** Group contacts can be easily identified by:

+- Contact name starting with `[Group]`
+- Phone field containing a long numeric ID instead of a traditional phone number
+- `whatsapp-group` tag automatically applied to group contacts

 ## Troubleshooting